 ls /var/run/reboot-required

-If you get /var/run/reboot-required as response from the last command, that means you should reboot your machine (duh!).
+If you get /var/run/reboot-required as a response from the last command, that means you should reboot your machine (duh!).
 To reboot, simply run:

 reboot

-2) Change password for the root user
+2) Change the password for the root user

 passwd

-and simply enter new password when prompted.
+and simply enter a new password when prompted.

-3) Create non-root user
+3) Create a non-root user

-It is important to get rid of root user as soon as possible, as root user really does have all permissions to do whatever root user wants.
-Now, since we are root at the moment, we don't type sudo for anything, but if someone malicious was to reach our server (we certainly hope that is not going to happen!), we want them to reach that server at most as some other user, namely, if they want to temper with some system configuration, they need to type sudo and to know password for sudo (which we will create and make it so it is hard to figure out).
+It is important to get rid of the root user as soon as possible, as the root user does have all permissions to do whatever the root user wants.
+Now, since we are root at the moment, we don't type sudo for anything, but if someone malicious was to reach our server (we certainly hope that is not going to happen!), we want them to reach that server at most as some other user, namely, if they want to temper with some system configuration, they need to type sudo and to know the password for sudo (which we will create and make it so it is hard to figure out).

 adduser {username you want}

-and then type new password (make sure it is hard to guess password, use some random generator or whatever, as it will be the one you will be using when typing sudo) and also fill in answers for questions related to user information.
+and then type a new password (make sure it is hard to guess password, use some random generator or whatever, as it will be the one you will be using when typing sudo) and also fill in answers for questions related to the user information.
 After that new user is created.
 Remember, keep this password somewhere safe, it will be needed for future endeavors.

 usermod -aG sudo {username you have chosen}

-Check it by typing groups {username you have chosen} and see if chosen username is in sudo group.
+and see if a chosen username is in the sudo group.
 If you see your chosen username and sudo as output, then we are good to go.

-Now, we need to enable newly created user to connect with our local machine via ssh (as previously added ssh is only for root user).
-We will accomplish that one by exiting current session from remote server (just type exit and you are out), and logging in with our newly created user by typing the following:
+Now, we need to enable the newly created user to connect with our local machine via SSH (as previously added SSH is only for the root user).
+We will accomplish that by exiting the current session from the remote server (just type exit

 ssh {chosen username}@{server ip}